wazuh/wazuh-documentation/source/pci-dss/rootkit-detection.rst

 Rootkit detection
 =================

 Rootkit and trojan detection is performed using two files: ``rootkit_files.txt`` and ``rootkit_trojans.txt``.
-There are also some tests are performed to detect kernel-level rootkits.
-You can use these capabilities by adding the files to ``ossec.conf``:
+In addition, other low-level tests are performed to detect kernel-level rootkits.
+You can use these capabilities by adding references to these files in ``ossec.conf``:

 ::